RavenProject/Ravencoin/doc/README.md

 - See the documentation at the [Ravencoin Wiki](https://raven.wiki/wiki/Ravencoin_Wiki) for help and more information.
 - Ask for help on [Discord](https://discord.gg/DUkcBst), [Telegram](https://t.me/RavencoinDev) or [Reddit](https://www.reddit.com/r/Ravencoin/).
-- Ask for help on the [RavencoinTalk](https://www.ravencointalk.org/) forums, in the [Development and Technical discussion board](https://www.ravencointalk.org/?forum=661517).

 Building from source
 ---------------------